 Goffstown is a medium-sized town located in the state of New Hampshire.
-With a population of 18,106 people and three constituent neighborhoods, Goffstown is the 14th largest community in New Hampshire.
+With a population of 18,361 people and four constituent neighborhoods, Goffstown is the 14th largest community in New Hampshire.

 Also of interest is that Goffstown has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Goffstown in 2010 was $35,270, which is middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
-This equates to an annual income of $141,080 for a family of four.
-However, Goffstown contains both very wealthy and poor people as well.
+The per capita income in Goffstown in 2018 was $40,372, which is middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
+This equates to an annual income of $161,488 for a family of four.

 The people who call Goffstown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Goffstown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Goffstown include Irish, French, French Canadian, English, and Italian.
+The greatest number of Goffstown residents report their race to be White, followed by Asian.
+Important ancestries of people in Goffstown include Irish, French, French Canadian, Italian, and English.

 The most common language spoken in Goffstown is English.
 Other important languages spoken here include French and Spanish.